rajchandra3/vit_grades/README.md

 # vit_grades
-to compute grades for VIT CAL students
+To compute grades for VIT CAL and Non CAL students.
-Hi raj i will make my first commit pls accept hehe.
+Also You can compute CSE grade.